Best Sunscreens for Acne-Prone Skin in 2026: Dermatologist-Approved Picks

 Cons:

-- Stick format may not be ideal for full-face application
+- Stick format is awkward for full-face application

 - SkinMedica Essential Defense - Best Oil-Free